 However, I was able to test the accuracy of Nest's Auto-Away mode; although the calendar view in the Nest app isn't too precise, it looks like Auto-Away began about half an hour or so after I actually left my apartment.
 If you want it to be more immediate, you can create a trigger using IFTTT (If-This-Then-That, a free cloud-based service), or some other connected device, such as a Jawbone Up or Misfit Shine.

 One of the key selling points of any smart thermostat is its ability to connect with other smart home products.
-While this Google-owned product is not compatible with Apple's HomeKit program — and I seriously doubt it will ever be — Nest has launched the Nest Weave and Works with Nest program, where third-party developers will be able to use the Nest API and Thread networking platform to connect their own smart home devices.
+While this Google-owned product is not compatible with Apple's HomeKit program — and I seriously doubt it will ever be — The Nest will work with Google Assistant, Alexa, as well as Nest's own Works with Nest program.

 In addition, you can connect the Nest to the IFTTT platform, which will let you automatically adjust the thermostat's settings based on other triggers.
 Here is a list of the full range of devices that work with the Nest.